frederic-perez/AmE-dictionary/data/dictionary.md

 __barge<sup>2</sup>__ _v_ (barging) :three::hammer:
 __bariatric surgery__ Surgery on the stomach and/or intestines to help a person with extreme obesity lose weight.
 __bariatric__ _adj_ Of or relating to the treatment of obesity.
 __bariatrics__ _n_ The branch of medicine that deals with the causes, prevention, and treatment of obesity.
-From the Greek root bar- ("weight" as in barometer), suffix -iatr ("treatment," as in pediatrics), and suffix -ic ("pertaining to").
+From the Greek root bar- (“weight” as in barometer), suffix -iatr (“treatment,” as in pediatrics), and suffix -ic (“pertaining to”).
 __barked__ :two::hammer: _His forehead was barked._ _Barked area._
 __barker__ _n_ :astonished: __2__ An employee who stands before the entrance to a show, as at a carnival, and solicits customers with a loud sales spiel.
 __barking up the wrong tree__ _idiom_ Looking in the wrong place.